Veterans’ Benefits for Seniors

 - Purchase loans.
 These are loans that help veterans purchase and mortgage homes with competitive interest rates, generally more favorable than those they’d be able to access on their own.
 In many cases, you will not need a downpayment, nor will you need private mortgage insurance.
-Under the “purchae loans” umbrella, there are also Cash Out Refinance Loans that can help you leverage your home’s equity to pay off other debts.
+Under the “purchase loans” umbrella, there are also cash out refinance loans that can help you leverage your home’s equity to pay off other debts.

 - Interest rate reduction refinance loans (IRRRL).
 This loan helps you refinance an existing VA loan to lower your interest rate.

 - Native American Direct Loan Program.
 These loans are available exclusively to Native American veterans.
 They can help you build, renovate, or purchase a home on Federal Trust Land.
 They can also help you further reduce the interest rate on a regular VA loan.

 - Adapted Housing Grants.
 If you have a disability connected to your service, this loan can help you purchase or build an adapted home tailored for accessibility.
 You can also use this loan to modify your existing loan.